WordPress/gutenberg/docs/how-to-guides/themes/create-block-theme.md

 }
 ```

-Add the names of the block that you want to set defaults for:
+Add the names of the blocks that you want to set defaults for:

 ```json
 "blocks": {